Fine-Tuning Costs Comparison - Train Your Own AI

 How much data do I need for fine-tuning?

 OpenAI requires a minimum of 10 examples.
 Practically, 500-5,000 high-quality examples produce meaningful improvements.
-More data helps, but quality matters more than quantity.
+Quality matters more than quantity past a certain threshold.

 Does fine-tuning cost more than prompt engineering?

 Training is a one-time cost.
-If fine-tuning reduces your prompt by 500 tokens per request and you process 1M requests/month, the token savings pay for training within weeks.
+If fine-tuning reduces your prompt by 500 tokens per request and you run 1M requests/month, the token savings normally pay back training costs within weeks.

 Can I fine-tune open-source models for free?